wireapp/wire-server-deploy/offline/coturn.md

 This presumes you already have:

-* Followed the [single Hetzner machine installation](single_hetzner_machine_installation.md) guide or otherwise have a machine ready to accept a Wire-Server deployment.
+* Followed the [WIAB Staging](wiab-staging.md) guide to setup a Wire in a Box staging solution.
-* Have followed the [Wire-Server installation](docs_ubuntu_22.04.md) guide and have Wire-Server deployed and working.
+* OR, Have followed the [Wire-Server installation](docs_ubuntu_22.04.md) guide and have Wire-Server deployed and working.

 ## Plan.